alirenco/R_scripts_and_markdowns/README.md

 *ROC_AUC_PRcurves.html* - Rmarkdown HTML file of ROC curves showing predictive power of the measurements in each category, AUC to measure under ROC curves, and precision-recall curves for only looking at sensitivity vs specificity

-*ElasticNet_ModelBuilding.html* - Crude version of Rmarkdown HTML file of running machine learning method, elastic net.
-Includes cross-validation
+*ElasticNet_ModelBuilding.html* - Crude version of Rmarkdown HTML file of running machine learning method, elastic net, for predicting cancer subtype.
+Includes cross-validation of model.